I-am-Signal/Kinnection/README.md

 Kinnection is a web application that will allow the user to track their family tree.
 Using this system, the user will be able to:

-- Login (via direct login or Google Sign-On, potentially both later)
+- Sign up or login via custom authentication system with 2FA
-- CRUD Family trees through a dashboard UI
+- Create, modify, and remove family trees through a dashboard UI
-- CRUD Family members in family trees through a tree-specific UI
+- Create, modify, and remove family members in family trees through a tree-specific UI
+- Share a created family tree via view-only share URL (when enabled by the user)

 ## Composition